Stawley: History

 Hill Farm was built in the late 16th century.
 It is a Grade II* listed building.
 The farm now has around 100 goats and makes three kinds of cheese.

 Greenham

 The hamlet of Greenham is located on the banks of the River Tone, and has two historic houses within its area.
 The 19th century St Peter's Church, Greenham, was built in the Gothic Revival style and was consecrated on 7 July 1860 on land given to the parish by Thomas Edward Clarke, of Tremlett House.
-In its graveyard is buried Sir Edward du Cann (1924-2017), the longtime Member of Parliament for Taunton Deane and former owner of Cothay Manor.